Rankers Hub

 d) a being of the old generation

-The best option is someone similar in character to one’s father
+Correct answer: (C) someone similar in character to one’s father.

 1. My father is undoubted “an arm-chair critic”.